The Babadook: Development

-Kent studied at the National Institute of Dramatic Art (NIDA), where she learned acting alongside Davis, and graduated in 1991.
+Jennifer Kent attended the National Institute of Dramatic Art (NIDA), where she studied acting alongside Essie Davis and graduated in 1991.
 She then worked primarily as an actor in the film industry for over two decades.
-Kent eventually lost her passion for acting by the end of the 1990s and sent a written proposal to Danish filmmaker Lars von Trier, asking if she could assist on the film set of von Trier's 2003 drama film, Dogville, to learn from the director.
-Kent's proposal was accepted and she considers the experience her film school, citing the importance of stubbornness as the key lesson she learned.
+She eventually lost her passion for acting by the end of the 1990s and sent a written proposal to Danish filmmaker Lars von Trier, asking if she could assist on the film set of his 2003 drama film Dogville to learn from him.
+He accepted her proposal, and she considers the experience her "film school", citing the importance of stubbornness as the key lesson she learned.

-Prior to Babadook, Kent's first feature film, she had completed a short film, titled Monster, and an episode of the television series Two Twisted.
-Kent explained in May 2014 that the origins of Babadook can be found in Monster, which she calls "baby Babadook".
+Prior to The Babadook, Kent completed a short film Monster and an episode of the television series Two Twisted.
+She explained in May 2014 that the origins of The Babadook could be found in Monster, which she calls "baby Babadook".

-The writing of the screenplay began in around 2009 and Kent has stated that she sought to tell a story about facing up to the darkness within ourselves, the "fear of going mad" and an exploration of parenting from a "real perspective".
-In regard to parenting, Kent further explained in October 2014: "Now, I'm not saying we all want to go and kill our kids, but a lot of women struggle.
+She began writing the screenplay in around 2009.
+She said she sought to tell a story about facing up to the darkness within ourselves, the "fear of going mad", and an exploration of parenting from a "real perspective".
+Regarding parenting, she further explained in October 2014: "Now, I'm not saying we all want to go and kill our kids, but a lot of women struggle.
 And it is a very taboo subject, to say that motherhood is anything but a perfect experience for women."
-In terms of the characters, Kent said: "It was really important for me that they were loving, and loveable people.
-I don’t mean likeable – I mean that we really felt for them".
-In total, Kent completed five drafts of the script.
+About the characters, she said: "It was really important for me that they were loving, and loveable people.
+I don't mean likeable—I mean that we really felt for them".
+The term babadook is an invention of Kent's.
+It is improvised from "babaroga", the Serbo-Croatian word for the boogeyman.
+She completed five drafts of the script.